Peer Effects in Labor Market Training: Introduction

 \section{Introduction}

 Technological and demographic change requires continuous (re)training of the workforce.
 This involves labor market training programs that are partly or fully publicly funded.
 If implemented efficiently, these programs may overcome structural mismatches and alleviate labor shortages by providing jobseekers with the skills that are in demand.
 One possible, but so far understudied determinant of the program effectiveness is the group composition.
-Labor market training combines two contexts in which individuals are impacted by their peers, i.e., education and job search.
-Regarding education, peer ability is a significant driver of student achievement and labor market outcomes (\citealp{Sacerdote2011}; \citealp{Payolo2020}).
-In job search, social networks facilitate information transmission, reduce search frictions and improve the match quality between firms and workers (see e.g., \citealp{Ioannides2004}).
-Moreover, social multiplier effects in labor supply can emerge from social norms set by peers \citep{Kondo2019}.
-Peer effects are thus expected to matter in training programs as well.
-Still, we know little about their nature, quantitative relevance and the mechanisms at work.
-On the one hand, jobseekers might benefit from existing networks or skills of peers with good employment prospects and find jobs more easily.
-On the other hand, they might loose in self-esteem or have difficulty finding jobs because they compete with relatively more employable peers.
+Labor market training for unemployed workers, which is the focus of this study, combines two contexts for which positive peer effects have been documented: education and job search.
+A large literature shows that peer ability is a significant driver of student achievement and labor market outcomes (\citealp{Sacerdote2011}; \citealp{Payolo2020}).
+In job search, there is evidence that social networks facilitate information transmission, reduce search frictions and improve the match quality between firms and workers (see e.g., \citealp{Ioannides2004}).
+However, in combination, these contexts might also give rise to negative peer effects, making the direction of the overall effect unclear.
+On the one hand, jobseekers might benefit from existing networks or skills of more employable peers and find jobs more easily.
+On the other hand, they might lose out against better peers and face more competition in job-search.
+Finally, peer effects might depend on the macroeconomic context within which the program takes place.
+The within-group competition might be fiercer if jobs are scarce and the outside competition plays a larger role.\footnote{The literature quanifying spillover effects of labour market policies shows that such spillovers to non-participants are larger if labour markets are weak (E.g. \citealp{Crepon2013}). \cite{Lazear2018} show that competition between jobseekers shapes their labour market success when job slots are fixed.}

-There are several reasons why evaluating the role of peer effects in labor market training is important.
-First, if such externalities exist, we learn how the group composition affects the effectiveness of these programs in their current state.
-Second, it helps us understand how programs could be redesigned to better integrate jobseekers into the labor market.
-Third, public spending on vocational training remains high in many industrialized countries (up to 0.4\% of GDP in OECD countries in 2022 \citep{OECDstat2023}) which makes the efficient use of these resources of great interest.
+Designing effective training programs is of great economic relevance, as public spending on vocational training remains high in many industrialized countries (up to 1\% of GDP in OECD countries in 2022 \citep{OECDstat2023}).
+This paper shows that peer quality is a key design feature of labor market programs, influencing individual employment outcomes through different mechanisms.
+The findings suggest that policy makers can improve program effectiveness by strategically shaping group composition.